woctezuma/epic-games-ratings/README.md

 This repository contains Python code to data-mine ratings at the Epic Games Store (EGS).

+![Ranking of games based on the Bayesian average rating][img-cover]

 ## Requirements

 -   Install the latest version of [Python 3.X][python-download-url].